Rescue process

 Transport

-Korean rescue dogs typically travel by air — either as cargo in airline-approved crates, or via a flight escort who accompanies the dog in the cabin.
+Korean rescue dogs typically travel by air — either as cargo in airline-approved crates, or via a flight escort who accompanies the dog in the cabin or as accompanied baggage.
 Some organizations use ground transport for the final leg from a hub city to your location.
 Transport is usually coordinated in groups, which reduces per-dog costs.

 Pickup day